sanketvgh/akash-technolabs-internship-task-solutions/Day-6/README.md

 10. st_pincode
 11. st_blood_group

-### Task 2: Design a registration form then store those details into the databse with using theme.
+### Task 2: Design a registration form then store those details into the databse with using theme and also display the records.